 However, important potential avenues of investigation remain as yet largely unexplored.
 Most critically, the key academic and practical question remains unanswered: can UCCAT provide a measure of corporate culture that is a reliable leading indicator of company performance?
-Answering this question involves adopting a longitudinal perspective, which is rare within corporate culture research.
-Made possible by further funding from the AKO Foundation, future work will therefore involve building a rich longitudinal dataset of 50 companies covering a four to eight year period, and examining whether corporate performance can be predicted through assessments of corporate culture using UCCAT.
+Answering this question involves broadening the sample of companies and adopting a longitudinal perspective, which is rare within corporate culture research.
+Made possible by funding from the AKO Foundation, future work will therefore involve building a rich dataset of over 200 companies with a further longitudinal study of the best and worst corporate cultures.
+This study will allow us to examine whether corporate performance can be predicted through assessments of corporate culture using UCCAT and whether these assessments change over time.
 This phase will also involve further analysis to examine the relative contributions of cultural dimensions and individual UICs, which will then provide the basis for UCCAT v2.
 This will conclude Phase Three: refining and finalization of an applied research toolkit.
+We anticipate the conclusion of Phase Three in H1 2019.

 AKO Capital continues to work closely with LSE on this exciting project.
-We look forward to the findings of the longitudinal analysis with great anticipation.
+We look forward to the findings of the broader sampling and longitudinal analysis with great anticipation.